Purdue-CS193/homework-0-tiffkuang/index.md

+# Tiffany's First CS193 Homework
+## Favorite things about CS193
+- the immense support from other bay area students
+- the friends I have made in the class
+- the content the class covers
+- getting Github Pro

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.